PeeJeeDR/phaser-3-webpack-cordova/README.md

 ```
 Find your IPv4 address.

-Now you can visit this ip in the browser on your external device followed by the `:PORT`. (ex.
-192.168.1.5:8080)
+Now you can visit this ip address in the browser on your external device followed by the `:PORT`. (ex. http://192.168.1.5:8080)

 **make sure your devices are on the same network**